USP <800> Compliance: What Your Facility Needs to Know

 • Have a negative pressure between 0.01 and 0.03 inches of water column relative to all adjacent areas

 Facilities will need to monitor air flow quickly.
-The aforementioned Primex OneVue Sense Differential Pressure and Temperature and Humidity Sensors can help monitor key parameters in hospital negative pressure rooms, alerting you to any changes.
+The aforementioned Primex OneVue Sense Differential Pressure and Temperature and Humidity monitoring solutions can help monitor key parameters in hospital negative pressure rooms, alerting you to any changes.

 Primex OneVue Provides the Tools You Need for Compliance

-Primex OneVue Sense Differential Pressure Sensors are easy to install and provide you with the assurance that your facilities are maintaining negative pressure to prevent containments from spreading.
+Primex OneVue Sense Differential Pressure monitoring solutions are easy to install and provide you with the assurance that your facilities are maintaining negative pressure to prevent containments from spreading.
 You can remain at ease knowing that the solution will alert you to any pressure changes, keeping you in compliance 24/7.
 The OneVue system provides you with the ability to continuously track and document pressure differentials, reducing headaches.
-Learn more about how these solutions can help protect your environment from contamination by downloading our PDF on how to monitor pressure with differential pressure sensors.

 The Primex OneVue solution allows for on-demand reports, customized alerts, and top-notch security.
 You can rest easy knowing your facility has all your documents and reports in one place, allowing you to show you’re in compliance with regulations.
 The system also logs data and alerts you to any conditions that may warrant attention.
 Automated tracking allows facilities to focus on improvement and providing the best care possible to patients.